Can You Sue a Debt Collector for Harassment?

 Talk to an attorney if you are unable to resolve your problems with the debt collector and they continue to harass you, or if their activities have already caused you harm.
 The attorney may even be willing to represent you on a contingency fee basis, which means that they only get paid if you win – you would give them a percentage of your recovered damages.

-Otherwise, consider filing your case in small claims court instead of state court, where the rules are typically a little more relaxed so you may not need an attorney.
+Otherwise, consider filing your case in small claims court instead of the state court, where the rules are typically a little more relaxed so you may not need an attorney.
 There are limits to how much money you can ask for in small claims court, however.
 You may have suffered $5,000 in damages but if your state caps the amount you can sue for at $4,000, you're limited to asking for this amount.

 You can also report the debt collector to the Federal Trade Commission.
 The FTC will work with you and the debt collector to try to resolve your problem.
 In addition, you can report the debt collector to your state's attorney general.